ds300/derivablejs/README.md

 - It encourages a cleaner separation of concerns. e.g. decoupling pure derivation from side-effecting change listeners.
 - It has good taste, e.g. prohibiting cyclical updates (state changes causing state changes), reaction lifecycles, etc.

 The one disadvantage is performance: the extra sweep phase means that the cost of propagating change is roughly twice that of most other implementations (in the worst case).
-Fortunately for most user-focused javascript apps this extra time is negligable.
+Fortunately for typical user-focused javascript apps this extra time is negligable.
 [See Benchmarks](#todo).

 \* 'weak' meaning it can't guarantee consistency in the face of a dynamically changing propagation graph.